 Martine has a personal research interest in statistical and mathematical modelling of human systems, decision support, Bayesian networks, structured expert judgement elicitation, risk & uncertainty, survival and other health outcomes.

-Martine also has a background in accountancy & business administration.
+Martine has a background in mathematics and complex systems and also accountancy & business administration.

 QED Food Security group